A watch kept during normal sleeping hours, especially over the body of a recently deceased or dying person. (noun)

-The act or a period of observing; surveillance. (noun)
+A period of observation or surveillance. (noun)

-Examples of word vigil
+Examples of word Vigil

 The reform of Pope Pius XII did not in fact restore the Easter vigil to its proper historical time after None, since it mandated that the vigil is to start at such an hour that the actual Mass will begin around midnight.

 As noted in the article on the Mass of Holy Saturday, the Easter vigil, is not a first Mass of the Resurrection; it is a vigil, a keeping watch.

 The proper hour for the celebration of the Easter vigil is also traditionally after None, as in all the ferial days of Lent.

 (The centrality of this reading to the Easter vigil is emphasized by a rubric of the Missal of 1970, which specifies that it may never be omitted.)
 5.